matbesancon/BankNotes/model.md

 Even though this is often not the most efficient algorithm on real data, it is visually easy to understand and simple to implement from scratch.
+Plus, it covers a central topic in data science, optimization.
 The underlying reasoning is the following:
 The logit function of the probability of a level of the classes is linearly dependent on the predictors.
+Why do we need the logit function here?
+Well technically, a linear regression could be fitted with the class as output (encoded as 0/1) and the features as predictive variables.
+However, for some values of the predictors, the model would yield outputs below 0 or above 1.
+The logistic function **equation** yields an output between 0 and 1 and is therefore well suited to model a probability.

 ## Required parameters

-As you probably noticed in the explanation, two principal elements are required:
+As you noticed in the previous explanation, the model takes a vector of parameters which correspond to the weights of the different variables.
-* A quantity describing how close two points are, a distance function.
-* A number of neighbors **k** to evaluate new data points.
-A higher k will take more points into account, and therefore points at a higher distance, more likely not to be relevant.
-But less points makes the model more sensible to noise.

-The optimal k will also depend on the number of observations at disposal for the training.
-A higher k with few data points will base a decision on observations far from the evaluated point.